Seafood Harvest Methods

 Miscellaneous Gear: Scoop Net / Dip Net

-Net pens are structures that contain farmed fish within open water.
+Net pens and cages are structures that contain farmed fish within open water.
 They can be composed of wood, net screens, or mesh which allows water to move freely into and out of the enclosure.
 Net pens can be enclosed only on the bottom and sides and float at the surface of the water column or be enclosed on all sides and submerged within the water column.

-Net pens can be problematic because the farmed species are in direct contact with the surrounding ecosystem.
+Net pens and cages can be problematic because the farmed species are in direct contact with the surrounding ecosystem.
 Waste water can affect the benthic habitat directly below the farms, and there is the risk that if farmed fish develop diseases and parasites, these can be passed on to wild populations.
 If any farmed fish escape from the pen, they can negatively affect wild populations by competing with them for food and habitat.
 Hybridization with wild individuals is also a concern, since this could produce genetically less fit offspring and compromise the quality of the wild population.
 If antibiotics are used in the net pens, their open nature and direct contact with the environment makes the potential for spread of antibiotic resistance in humans a serious concern.

 Species typically harvested: Salmon and trout